testriscv/CometVivado/README.md

 cd benchmarks
 make
 ```
-After this, you can `./comet.sim benchmarks/build/matmul_int_4.riscv` and this will run the benchmarks through the simulator.
+After this, you can `./comet.sim -f benchmarks/build/matmul_int_4.riscv32` and this will run the benchmarks through the simulator.